Fornaxian/pixeldrain_web/README.md

 ## Svelte

 Most of the frontend uses Svelte.
 These Svelte files need to be compiled before they can be used.
-The Makefile contains from help for this.
+The compiled svelte files are not in the repo so you need to compile them yourself before you can use the development server.
+The Makefile contains help for this.
 Running `make run` starts the dev server on :8081 and compiles and hot-reloads the Svelte components in the background.
 To manually compile the Svelte files do `cd svelte && npm run build`.